falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 Everything else will be moved to [contrib](https://github.com/falcosecurity/contrib).

-As a project we will build, change, rename, and move files, documents, scripts, configurations according to this new state of the world.
+As a project we will build, change, rename, and move files, documents, scripts, configurations according to the new state of the art described into [Part 2](./20200506-artifacts-scope-part-2.md).

-Inspired from [#1114](https://github.com/falcosecurity/falco/issues/1114) and many of the weekly community calls.
+Inspired by many previous issues and many of the weekly community calls.

 ## Terms

 **falco**

-*Standalone Falco binary*
+*The Falco binary*

 **driver**